 When you reach the junction opposite Queen Street TL onto King Street.
 Walk through the bollards and keep on the path to the right.
 Enjoy the views as you walk.
-Keeping the statue of Queen Victoria to your right, follow the path around to the left keeping the funicular railway (tramway) on your left.
+Keeping the statue of HRH Queen Victoria (HINT: Royal Connection - Not HRH Queen Victoria.
+Read the information board nearby) to your right, follow the path around to the left keeping the funicular railway (tramway) [#7] on your left.

 After passing the funicular railway, continue SO either descending the 6 steps directly in front or by taking a short step free diversion to the right.
-The large brick building ahead is the Grand Hotel.
+The large brick building ahead is the Grand Hotel [#8].
 Walk SO keeping the Grand Hotel to your left.
+Note the blue plaques attached to the front of the Grand Hotel.